iden3/circom/mkdocs/docs/circom-language/circom-insight/simplification.md

 Constraint simplification is a key part of the `circom` compiler.
 A fast simplification `--O1` is activated by default (it only applies constant and renaming simplifications), and its associated flag is `--O1` (see the [compilation options](../../getting-started/compilation-options.md)).
 Simplification is not applied when the flag `--O0` is activated, and a full form of simplification is applied when using the flag `--O2`.

-Let us explain the performed simplification in detail.
+Let us explain the kind of simplification we can perform in detail.

 As pointed out in Section 2.3 (Quadratic arithmetic programs) of the [Groth16 paper](https://eprint.iacr.org/2016/260) (where ZK-SNARKs based on arithmetic circuits were introduced):